ibm-cloud-docs/pattern-db2-sap-vpc/reference-architecture.md

 The pattern uses two key storage options.
 IBM Cloud provides VPC File Storage.
 This can be used to provide a shared filesystem that is accessed by the SAP Application Server nodes within the Pacemaker cluster.

-IBM Db2 does not support shared disk access.
 Block storage for the database instances (both primary and secondary) is delivered through VPC Block Storage if VSIs are used as database servers.
 If the decision is made to use VPC Bare Metal servers, this storage can be provided by solid state drives within the physical server.
 This offers faster performance than VPC Block Storage that is accessed via the network.

 #### Application Server nodes
 {: #appsvr-nodes}